erkundanec/BasicPython/README.md

 This repository is created for quick start in python.

 # Acknowledgement
-This repository is modified and improved version of https://github.com/rajathkumarmp/Python-Lectures
+Few python lectures are modified and improved version of https://github.com/rajathkumarmp/Python-Lectures